Westham Island Bridge: Operation

 TransLink, the regional transportation authority, has owned the bridge since 1999.
 A contractor maintains and operates the crossing.
 The load limit is 50 tons on TransLink's oldest and narrowest bridge, and one of few containing wood components in Metro Vancouver.
 The swing span is opened about seven or eight times a day to allow the passage mainly of fishing boats but also some pleasure craft.
 Mainroads Contracting, the franchise holder, operates the span.
 Marine traffic must call the bridge operator 40 minutes in advance on VHF channel 74.

 The bridge was manually swivelled by lifting a steel plate in the deck of the bridge and inserting a 10 ft bar into a capstan, and slowly walking around it to open or close the span.
 The longest tender, who remained 31 years, had lost an arm in World War I. Although the bridge still has this manual capacity, an electric motor has superseded this function.

+On January 20, 2026, the tugboat Quadrant Partner collided with the bridge.
+The bridge was closed to vehicles temporarily to assess for damages, although pedestrian access was maintained.
+A temporary barge service was instituted by the city of Delta to provide vehicular access to local residents and farms.
+The bridge was re-opened on March 28, 2026.